vikalp-tyagi/snake-game-python/README.md

 ## How to Play

-- Use the arrow keys to control the snake's movement.
+- Use the arrow keys or WASD keys to control the snake's movement.
 - Eat the food (represented by the red square) to grow longer.
 - Avoid hitting the walls or your own tail.